seqscope/cartloader/docs/reference/sge_convert.md

 ---
 ## Actions

 The following outlines the **minimum required parameters** for running SGE format conversion.

-For most auxiliary parameters, the **default values are recommended** and should only be modified when they do not suit your use case, e.g., the auxiliary input parameters.
+For most auxiliary parameters, the **default values are recommended** and could be modified when they do not suit your use case.
 See more details in the collapsible sections below or by running:
 ```bash
 cartloader sge_convert --help
 ```